alokshukla2019/Retail-Sales-Store-SQL-Project-/README.md

 GROUP BY gender
 ORDER BY  Avg_Purchase_genderwise DESC;

--- Q.20 Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year
+**Q.20 Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year**

 SELECT Year(sale_date) AS Year,
        MONTH(sale_date) AS Month,